-Takeaway 4: Use Video!
+Takeaway 4: Use of Video!

 If you haven’t got the time or resources to create professional videos like Boeing, create videos on Instagram Stories- you can show behind the scenes, profile employees or events.

 WeWork has really jumped on the “dogs of Instagram” trend!
 In fact, they have their own hashtag #dogsofwework – CUTE!
-Not only is this hashtag utterly adorable to look at, it’s also a creative way to encourage user-generated content.
+Not only is this hashtag utterly adorable to look at, but it’s also a creative way to encourage user-generated content.
 When it doubt, add a pic of an animal to your feed.
-Animals have this magic power to make the most cold hearted person go weak at the knees.
+Animals have this magic power to make the most cold-hearted person go weak at the knees.
 Use them to your advantage!

 Takeaway 5: User-generated content

 Create a branded hashtag, and encourage your audience to contribute to it.

 Try and tap into the human interest element when thinking of what to post.
 Food, travelling, art, music and animals are all areas that are likely to appeal to a large audience.

 We loved that MailChimp and FedEx both include their logo in every post, but find a creative and artistic way to do it.
 Even if your product isn’t ‘interesting’ you can still show your audience something cool with your logo on.

 Intel boasts over a million followers, their posts tend to focus on innovation, celebrate people and take their audience behind the scenes of their brand.